Yarra Junction, Truganina, Clyde North between the suburbs waiting for a hot 2020: REIV - The Media Times

 According to REIV data, Yarra Junction’s average property price rose 6.5 percent in the twelve months to September 2019 to $ 590,000.

-Chris Lord, Sales Manager at Professionals Yarra Junction, said more buyers would move to the affordable city as prices rose closer to the city.
+Chris Lord, Sales Manager at Professionals Yarra Junction, said more shoppers would move to the affordable city as prices rose closer to the city.

 “The biggest problem for us is that first-time buyers and families are leaving the eastern suburbs and moving further away from Lilydale, Mooroolbark and Croydon to find affordable housing,” said Lord.